Goriu/huobot/README.md

 # Huobot
 ## Description
-This project has as target to automate market changing in Huobit exchange.
+This project has as target to automate market changing in Huobi exchange.
-Huobot will let you use Huobit API for buying and selling for you.
+Huobot will let you use Huobi API for buying and selling for you.

 ## Example